 What is the Adaptive Sports Physical Therapy Program?

-We work with young athletes with disabilities at any skill level who want to return to play, prevent injuries and improve overall performance.
+We work with young athletes with disabilities at any skill level who want to:

-How will the Adaptive Sports Physical Therapy Program help my child?
+How will the Adaptive Sports Physical Therapy Program meet my needs?

-What’s normal for most young athletes in terms of strength, range of motion and muscle tone (biomechanics) may not be normal for young athletes with disabilities.
-We create a custom care plan based on your child’s disability, age, sport or activity, physical condition, adaptive equipment and performance goals.
+- Our physical therapists (PTs) create a custom care plan based on your child’s abilities, age, sport or activity, physical condition, adaptive equipment and performance goals.

-Each physical therapist on the team is trained and experienced in treating bone, joint and muscle conditions along with symptoms related to the nervous system, such as paralysis and spasticity (muscle spasms and stiffness).
+- Each PT on the team is trained and experienced in treating bone, joint and muscle conditions along with symptoms related to the nervous system, such as paralysis and spasticity.

-Our licensed physical therapists work with young athletes who may have:
+Our licensed PTs work with young athletes who may have:

 - Neurologic or developmental disabilities such as cerebral palsy

 - Spina bifida

 - Muscular dystrophy (MD)